The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Methods

 In brief, the parameter $\boldsymbol{\beta}_p = ({\beta}_{-1,p}, {\beta}_{0,p})^\top$ of each covariate can be classified according to the Cartesian quadrant in which it lies.
 The first quadrant ($\beta_{-1,p} > 0$, $\beta_{0,p} > 0$) indicates increased probabilities of both negative and neutral environmental quality perception as $x_p$ increases.
 The second quadrant ($\beta_{-1,p} < 0$, $\beta_{0,p} > 0$) is associated with an increased tendency toward a neutral environmental quality perception when $x_p$ increases.
 The third quadrant ($\beta_{-1,p} < 0$, $\beta_{0,p} < 0$) indicates a decreased probability of both negative and neutral perceptions, and hence a shift toward a positive feeling.
 Finally, the fourth quadrant ($\beta_{-1,p} > 0$, $\beta_{0,p} < 0$) indicates a reduced tendency toward neutrality, with responses polarized between negative and positive perception.
 This may reflect ambivalence or a lack of clear positioning that leads people with similar characteristics to respond in opposite ways.

 Notably, coefficients that lie close to the bisector between the first ($\beta_{-1,p} > 0$, $\beta_{0,p} > 0$) and third ($\beta_{-1,p} < 0$, $\beta_{0,p} < 0$) quadrants indicate unidirectional changes toward positive or negative perception.
-Projecting the coefficients along this bisector provides a way to identify the \emph{determinants of positivity}, i.e., the explanatory variables that mostly contribute to an improvement in perception in the logit-scale.
 The limiting case under which all coefficients lie in this bisector line is the \emph{parallel odds} model.
 This specification assumes that changes in $\boldsymbol{x}$ produce equal shifts in both log-odds functions.
-Under these restrictions, the link between the covariates and the cumulative odds is represented by the linear predictor
+Under these restrictions, the link between the covariates and the cumulative odds is represented by the linear predictor $ \eta_{j, i} = c_{j}+ \boldsymbol{x}_i^\top \boldsymbol{\beta}, $ where only the intercepts (or thresholds) vary across outcome margins, while the regression coefficients remain constant.
+Despite its widespread use in practice, the simplicity of this model comes at the cost of restrictions that are often too stringent, especially given the complexity of survey data and the variety of scenarios illustrated in Table \ref{tab:coefficients}.